Decision making factors for interim orders

 (a) Evidence of the concern

 As part of their consideration of the case as a whole, it will be necessary for the panel to look at the evidence which relates to the concerns we have about the professional’s fitness to practise.
-Whilst there is no evidential threshold in the NMC Order, there needs to be some evidential basis for the concern in order for the panel to then go on to decide what risks the concern presents, and whether they need to take any action in relation to those risks.
+While there is no evidential threshold in the NMC Order, there needs to be some evidential basis for the concern in order for the panel to then go on to decide what risks the concern presents, and whether they need to take any action in relation to those risks.

 So how should the panel approach this part of their consideration?
 The panel would need to be satisfied that the evidence is cogent, and is not fanciful, not frivolous, not obviously contradicted by other evidence or entirely misconceived.